Khemarint/Shop-Mangement-System/README.md

 # Shop Management System

 ## Description
-This project is a shop management system.
+This project is a shop management system built with C# in Microsoft Visual Studio Code.
 It is designed to help manage the day-to-day operations of a shop, including inventory management, sales tracking, and more.

 ## Features
 - **Dashboard**: Provides an overview of the shop's performance.